Workshop 1: Enzyme engineering, organised by OPTIBIOCAT (10-5pm)

 Background: OPTIBIOCAT is backed by around €7 million of EU funding under the FP7-programme and brings together a broad interdisciplinary team of researchers, academics and industry experts, with 16 partners from Italy, France, Germany, Greece, Portugal, Sweden, the Netherlands and Finland covering the entire development process, from genome and microbial mining to application.
 Most prominent industry partner is Greek natural cosmetics producer Korres.
 The four-year project will replace resource and energy-intensive chemical processes currently used in the cosmetic industry through discovering and optimising novel enzymatic biocatalysts.
 The OPTIBIOCAT researchers will develop highly effective biocatalysts, requiring fewer steps in the production of components as well as lower-temperatures compared to those of chemical processes.
 The novel biocatalysts will be based on feruloyl acid esterases (FAEs) and glucuronyl esterases (GEs) for the production of phenolic fatty- and sugar-esters with antioxidant activity.
 They will also be tested for potential in other products with improved biological activity.
 FAEs and GEs will be improved by site-directed mutagenesis and directed evolution and the project also aims to mine for completely new FAEs and GEs genes from available genomes, improving the efficiency of fermentation/production and stabilising both the enzyme formulations and the life cycle of the biocatalysts.

-Taking place from 10-5pm, tickets are available from €549 - register your interest now
+Taking place from 10-5pm, tickets are available from €549 - places are limited register now

 Workshop 2: Mapping the potential of a waste-based bioeconomy (2-5.30pm)